Smartmind12/questdb.io/docs/reference/function/aggregation.md

 | 1.      | ETH-USD   | Buy    |  2615.40 |  0.002   |
 | 2.      | BTC-USD   | Buy    | 39268.89 |  0.00874 |

-"Using `row_number() OVER(PARTITION BY[], ORDER BY [])` for "trades" to alphabetically partition the list on basis of trade symbols and arrange transactions in a sequential order according to lowest to highest price for trading of each symbol"
+Using `row_number() OVER(PARTITION BY[], ORDER BY [])` for "trades" to alphabetically partition the list on basis of trade symbols and arrange transactions in a sequential order according to lowest to highest price for trading of each symbol.

 ```questdb-sql
 SELECT symbol,side,price,amount,